 3. Every 6-months, complete an Employment Validity Report

-You must confirm with immigration every 6-months about your current employment information, even if it hasn't changed.
-CIE will help you do this if you complete CIE’s STEM OPT Employment Update & Validity Report at www.uwb.edu/cie/forms .
+You must confirm with SEVP every 6-months about your current employment information, even if it hasn't changed.
+You will do this as a request at https://cie.uwb.edu.

 4. Self-Evaluation Report 1 (After the first 12 months (1 year) of the STEM OPT start date)

 You must complete two self-evaluations during the course of your OPT STEM extension period.
 The evaluation must be signed by you and your immediate supervisor, and then submitted to the CIE office at firstname.lastname@example.org.
 The self-evaluation is the “Evaluation of Student Progress” portion of your Form I-983.